Learn how to choose healthy snacks for athletes under 18 and get inspired with a variety of sport snacks for your young

 While the answer is simple, you might be wondering what exactly is a healthy snack…

-Fueling your child athlete shouldn’t be a mystery and it shouldn’t be difficult.
+Fueling your athlete shouldn’t be a mystery and it shouldn’t be difficult.

-In my healthy snacks list you’ll get an array of healthy snack ideas plus a list of foods you can use to pick and choose easy snacks to use throughout the week.
+Get an array of healthy snack ideas plus a list of foods you can use to pick and choose easy snacks throughout the week.

 I take the mystery out of feeding your athlete!

 Use this printable to create a grocery shopping list of snack foods you rotate week to week.
 (This always keeps variety high.)

 While all snack foods should offer up a healthy punch of nutrition for kids — even the run-of-the-mill after-school snack — the best snacks for your young athlete are ones that:

-provide easy to consume fuel for his active body, whether he’s training or competing
+- Provide easy to consume fuel for his active body, whether he’s training or competing

 - Are actually eaten